hannah-schurman/dcs-phase1-project/README.md

 <img src="Images/movie_gross_by_genre_vis.png">

-R rated movies is the rating with the highest number of movies, as well as had the largest percentage of 'fresh' reviews by critic
+R rated movies are the most common movies, as well as had the largest percentage of 'fresh' reviews by critic
 <img src="Images/rt_fresh_by_ratings.png">